 Nikola Tesla, the greatest inventor the world has ever known and may ever know, was born on this day almost 160 years ago.
 Eight score, as Lincoln might say.
 Double the four score of the Gettysburg Address.
-Tesla should be in the same pantheon as Einstein and Edison.
+Tesla should be in the same pantheon as Einstein and Edison, and more properly, a pantheon far above them.
 Every July 10th I will take a moment to remember Tesla, for one of the great injustices of history is that he has been forgotten.

 Today people hearing the Tesla name think of the electric car company which maintains profitability by wantonly bilking the environmentalist welfare state.
 Nikola Tesla deserves better, deserves more.
 Much better.
 Much more.
 Thomas Edison is remembered as the greatest inventor, but Tesla worked for Edison early in his career and made Edison look like a dolt.
 Tesla invented the polyphase alternating current electrical system that powers the entire world today, including the electric generators and motors which translate work into useful electric power and electrical power into useful work.
 Tesla also invented radio.